Battle of Elsenborn Ridge: German units

-Adolf Hitler personally selected the best troops available and officers he trusted for the counter-offensive.
+Hitler personally selected the best troops available and officers he trusted for the counter-offensive.
 The lead role was given to Sepp Dietrich's 6th Panzer Army, while 5th Panzer Army was to attack to their south, covering their flank.
 6th Panzer Army was given priority for supply and equipment and was assigned the shortest route to the ultimate objective of the offensive, Antwerp.
 6th Panzer Army included the elite of the Waffen-SS, and totalled four armored, or panzer, divisions and seven infantry divisions in three corps.
 6th Panzer Army's 1,000-plus artillery pieces and 90 Tiger tanks made it the strongest force deployed.
 Although Dietrich's initial sector frontage was only 23 mi, his assault concentrated on less than half that ground.
 Relying on at least a 6:1 troop superiority at the breakthrough points, he expected to overwhelm the Americans and reach the Meuse River by nightfall of the third day.
 The German assault force also included many volksgrenadier units.
 These were new units formed in the fall of 1944 by conscripting boys and elderly men, men previously rejected as physically unfit for service, wounded soldiers returning from hospitals, and transfers from the quickly shrinking German navy and air force.
 They were usually organized around cadres of veterans.

 Von Rundstedt believed the operation would decide the outcome of the war.
-A German document captured by 394th Inf.
-Regt. on 16 December contained his orders:
+A German document captured by the 394th Infantry Regiment on 16 December contained his orders:

 German dispositions

+The Sixth Panzer Army commanded by Dietrich comprised three corps containing nine divisions.